-Hunger for the love of God who can save you from total destruction; and put your trust in him.
+Hunger for the love of God who can save you from total destruction; put your trust in him.
 Thirst not for the love of men who can be deceptive and wicked; for even the wicked love one another.
 But love all without expectations — in so doing the love of God will resides in you.

-I seek the wisdom of God, and I have learned to not take his love for granted.
-The love of God is magnificent, magnanimous, but that alone will not secure our place in heaven.
+The wisdom of God have thought me not take his love for granted.
+The love of God is magnificent, but that alone will not secure our place in heaven.
 It has open the door, but our behavior going forward will either provide eternal life or eternal death.
 If we don’t do what’s necessary, eventually that door will be shot permanently.
 And his merciful love will be lost for all eternity.
 We must be fruitful in the sight of God and deemed justified, holy, and worthy for his kingdom.
 We must do the needed work!
 Faith without work is dead.

 But God shows his love for us in that while we were still sinners, Christ died for us.
 Romans 5:8 (ESV)